 Finding a high-performing startup development team to implement a software project is always a challenge.
 For a startup, the challenge gets even more difficult than for an established firm due to budget limitations, small HR experience, and lack of defined work culture.
 In some cases, the cost of making a mistake when searching for developers can get too high and lead to a startup’s failure.
 On the other hand, the results of collaboration with skillful and enthusiastic developers can exceed even high expectations.

 Since 2011, Surf has helped companies of all sizes in building high-performance, secure, and stable digital products.
-With a portfolio of projects spanning from fintech to m-commerce, we offer extensive expertise in partnering with firms on any project stage.
+With a portfolio of projects spanning from fintech to m-commerce, we offer extensive expertise in partnering with firms on any project prod.
 In the article, we’ll review the basic models of cooperation with an outsource development team, what roles it should include so that you can find the effective match to implement your idea.

 In-house vs outsourced startup development team